-Whether you want to excavate ancient temples, or skeletons of extinct critters like dinosaurs and mammoths, digs all over the world are looking for volunteers to lend a hand and get dirty.
+Whether you want to excavate ancient temples or skeletons of extinct critters like dinosaurs and mammoths, archaeological and paleontological digs all over the world are looking for volunteers to lend a hand.

 In exchange for tuition and sweat, participants receive hands-on instruction, room and board, and the deep gratification of contributing to important scientific discoveries.
-Most excavations are strenuous, dirty, and physically challenging, involving walking, squatting, and sometimes tolerating rugged accommodations without electricity, but they attract many passionate people — not just college kids earning credits.
-Crew members tend to range in age from 16 to 80, and some projects even offer opportunities for those with limited mobility.
+Most excavations are strenuous, dirty, and physically challenging, involving walking, squatting, and sometimes tolerating rugged accommodations without electricity, but they attract many passionate people of all ages — not just college kids earning credits.

 Generally taking place in summer with a spring application deadline, projects take place in almost every nation accessible to researchers.
-Here are eight excavation opportunities that are actively seeking adult volunteers for 2019.
+Here are seven excavation opportunities that are actively seeking adult volunteers for 2022.

-The finds: Among other artifacts, crews have excavated ancient houses, rare cult objects, Philistine burials, and inscriptions referring to Goliath.
+The finds: Among other artifacts, crews have excavated fortification structures and rare iron objects.

 The site: Blue Creek, Belize

 The Maya Research Program is a non-profit affiliate of the University of Texas at Tyler.
 It’s legit, certified by the Register of Professional Archaeologists.
 The project’s overarching goal is to understand more about the societies of the Americas, and to educate interested people about the ethics and procedures of archaeology.
 The Blue Creek site is about 20 miles east of the Guatemalan border.